Volunteering on Fuerteventura

 You can watch Teal Swan's video on Psychic vampires/ Energetic vampires.
-She explains it beautifully what a person is going through with when feel energetically drained and why it happens.
+She explains it beautifully what a person is going through when feel energetically drained and why it happens.

 F U E R T E V E N T U R A

-The place itself was wonderful like the whole island always and there were many positive things about volunteering here, not just negative, which I also want to outline.
-I liked living in the camper so much (even with the termites...yes, I saw the termite outlets and heard their tiny scratching at nights), the organic garden, the good weather, the dinners our host invited us for, friending other volunteers etc. all added to the good memories.
+The place itself was wonderful as the whole island always and there were many positive things about volunteering here, not just negative, which I also want to outline.
+I liked living in the camper so much (even with the termites...yes, I saw the termite outlets and heard their tiny scratching at nights), the organic garden, the good weather, the dinners our host invited us for, friending other volunteers, etc. all added to the good memories.

 I hired a car on my last week to visit some places I love and look for new ones to discover.
-I've said it before and I'm saying it again that I absolutely love driving on the long deserted roads, meet other travellers and bond with nature.
+I've said it before and I'm saying it again that I absolutely love driving on the long deserted roads, meet other travellers, and bond with nature.
 Travelling is so inspiring!
-During these last day trips I won back my goofy, happy vibes and loving energies which I lost during my time at the volunteer place.
+During these last day trips, I won back my goofy, happy vibes and loving energies which I lost during my time at the volunteer place.
 I feel so FREE and HAPPY again!

 I also learned about myself that routine and I are still not best friends and that cleaning houses on daily basis is very tiring and boring.
 I bow in front of people who make a living from being full-time cleaners.
 All my respect!

 I'm intrigued to do more volunteering not just on the Canary Islands (definitely still my favourite place to be!) but around the world.
-I would rather volunteer at places where I learn something new or serve a good cause particularly with children, animals or plants.
+I would rather volunteer at places where I learn something new or serve a good cause, particularly with children, animals, or plants.

 My next adventure, however, will be a paid role as I've run out of money again.
 I will be flying to a small island in Denmark for the summer and I'm super excited to explore it and explore the new culture with it!
-I'm also looking forward to the climate change.
+I'm also looking forward to climate change.
 I've turned a bit lazy under the Sun on the Canaries. ☀️

 I've uploaded shortie TRAVEL DIARY videos on YouTube.
 You can watch the first episode below and if you're interested in more, they're lining up on my youtube channel, please check them out.

 I also want to tell you what vivid dreams I had in the first two weeks!
-They felt so realistic that it confused me when I woke up.
-I don't remember now what happened in the dreams exactly but in one of them I was laughing so hard that I was sure I laughed out loud in my bed.
+They felt so real that it confused me when I woke up.
+I don't remember now what happened in the dreams exactly but in one of them, I was laughing so hard that I was sure I laughed out loud in my bed.
 Then I had a very sad dream.
 And then I wrote songs and when I woke up I remembered the words and the tunes that I recorded quickly with my phone.
 Maybe if I stay longer on the island, I will be able to write a whole music album, lol.
 These dreams are proving the power of the Third Eye Chakra that is active on Fuerteventura.
 "IF THIS CHAKRA IS BALANCED: It can enable clairvoyance, telepathy, lucid dreaming, expanded imagination, and visualization" You can check my previous post on more details on the chakra-island connection here

 Thank you for reading!